 Once the tumor has been removed, your child’s surgeon will clean the tumor cavity and seal it.

-At Barrow, our surgeons specialize in two types of surgery for adenomas; microsurgery and endoscopic surgery.
+At Barrow Neurological Institute at Dignity Health St. Joseph’s Hospital and Medical Center, our surgeons specialize in two types of surgery for adenomas:

 Most patients are able to return home the day after their surgery for removal of a pituitary adenoma, and nasal packing is seldom required.